xm14/snapmagic-photo-editor/README.md

 ## What It Does

-Captures photos using the device camera through `getUserMedia`.
+Captures photos using the device camera through getUserMedia.
 Applies real-time manipulations: background replacement, color filters, and adjustments.
 The image never leaves the device.
 There is no backend, no storage, no account.

 ## Features

-- In-browser camera capture using `getUserMedia`.
+- In-browser camera capture using getUserMedia.
 - Real-time photo manipulation: background swap, filters, adjustments.
 - Zero server storage.
 All processing client-side.
 - No signup, no ads.